VictoriaMetrics/VictoriaMetrics/README.md

 to delete `<snapshot-name>` snapshot.

 Navigate to `http://<victoriametrics-addr>:8428/snapshot/delete_all` in order to delete all the snapshots.

+Steps for restoring from a snapshot:
+1. Stop VictoriaMetrics with `kill -INT`.
+2. Remove the entire contents of the directory pointed by `-storageDataPath` command-line flag.
+3. Copy snapshot contents to the directory pointed by `-storageDataPath`.
+4. Start VictoriaMetrics.

 ### How to delete time series?